ray-project/ray/doc/source/rllib/rllib-connector.rst

 ==================

-Connector are components that handle transformations on inputs and outputs of a given RL policy, with the goal of improving the durabilty and maintainability of RLlib's policy checkpoints.
+Connector are components that handle transformations on inputs and outputs of a given RL policy, with the goal of improving the durability and maintainability of RLlib's policy checkpoints.

 RLlib algorithms usually require one or more *user environments* and *policies* (usually a neural network).